blockscout/docs/for-developers/information-and-settings/sharelock.md

   timeout: timeout)
 ```

-`DELETE` has the same quircks as `UPDATE` and it is too solved in the same way.
+`DELETE` has the same quirks as `UPDATE` and it is too solved in the same way.

 For example: